It Happened at Seafair

 It was a different time and a different town.
 There was a big airplane company but no technology.
 The Smith Tower but no Space Needle.
-There were wrestling matches and roller derby and stock car racing.
-But no major league sports.
+There were wrestling matches and roller derby and stock car racing, but no major league sports.
 It was the nineteen fifties in Seattle and the biggest show in town was Seafair.

 Seafair started in 1950 and quickly became Seattle’s premier event.
 There were neighborhood carnivals and parades with drill teams and marching bands, where Seafair Pirates roamed.
 Floats carried princesses who perfected the wave to the crowds lining the streets and honorary parade marshalls included celebrities like Bob Hope and Bing Crosby.